KrekoG/vanillaplus/README.md

 ### I get disconnected 30 seconds after loging in

-You get disconnected after logging in when using the `WoW.exe` to launch the game.
+You get disconnected after logging in when using the `WoW.exe` to launch the game on a Windows operating system.

 #### Solution: